- Concrete Coating Supplies Home

 - HoverTrowel finishes polymer floor coating with ease

-Polyaspartic CoatingsA new polymer for one-day floor toppings and countertop sealers
+Polyaspartic CoatingsA polymer for one-day floor toppings

 Every so often you hear about some new wonder material that sounds too good to be true-and that's usually because it isn't true.
 Recently there has been a lot of talk about a miraculous new concrete floor coating and sealer called polyaspartic polyurea.
 This material, according to its proponents, can be applied at nearly any temperature, bonds easily to nearly any concrete surface, cures to full strength within half an hour, is flexible enough to bridge small cracks, can withstand high temperatures when cured, and has superior stain and UV resistance.